did-app/www/docs/did-button-branding/index.md

 ---
 layout: "doc"
 title: "Branding DID.app buttons."
-abstract: "DID.app provides several styles of icon that you can use to let people sign in."
+abstract: "DID.app provides several button designs that you can use on your website to let users know they can sign in with DID.app"
 ---

 <style>